 What did Sage Naarada describe about Lord Rama in his “Samskhepa Ramayanam”?
 Let’s wait to find out in the next episode!!

 Holds a PhD in Management Psychology from Universite Paris Saclay, Paris, France.
 Also an Asst.
-Professor of Human Resources management at International School of Business & Media, Pune, India.
+Professor of Human Resources management at Bharatidhasan Institute of Management (BIM) Trichy, India

 A professional South Indian classical musician (singer) performing concerts.